-You probably have far too many evenings that look like this: meet your girlfriends for a quick catch-up OR pick up your kids (or both!), workout, stop at the dry cleaners, pay a few bills, watch your favorite TV show, get a pedicure, shop for and cook a healthy dinner – all within 2 hours.
+Get maximum results with our complete training program!
+You probably have far too many evenings that look like this: meet girlfriends for a quick catch-up or pick up your kids (or both!), work out, stop at the dry cleaners, pay some bills, watch your favorite TV show, get a pedicure, shop for and cook a healthy dinner — all within two hours.

-Let’s really take a look at the toll stress is taking on us.
+Let’s take a closer look at the toll stress is taking on us.

-Sleep is one of the first dominos to fall with stress.
+Sleep is one of the first dominoes to fall with stress.

-Cortisol has a normal 24 hour rhythm where it should be highest around 5am and gently, slowly, taper throughout the day to be lowest at bedtime (melatonin has the exact opposite rhythm.
-See this blog for more info).
+Cortisol has a normal 24-hour rhythm.
+It should be highest around 5 a.m. and gently, slowly, taper throughout the day to be lowest at bedtime.
+Melatonin has the exact opposite rhythm.

 When you’ve been stressed it can be anywhere other than that: high or very low in the morning, sporadically high or low throughout the day, or even spike up at night.
 This puts your energy all over the map and can leave you craving sugar, starches, or caffeine to feel “normal.”